MLB All-Star Voting 2018: Start Time and TV Schedule for Rosters Reveal

 Of the three Braves voting leaders, an All-Star start might mean the most to 34-year-old Nick Markakis, whose only honors on a national stage were two Gold Gloves in 2011 and 2014.

-Markakis is seventh in the majors in average, with a .324 clip that is the third best in the National League.
+Markakis is seventh in the majors in average, with a .324 clip that is the third best in the NL.

 Freeman would make the NL All-Star team for the third time, while Albies would appear for the first time in his rookie season.